 Amidst the chopping, drinking, and laughter, Selin’s husband reappeared with a large package.
 “Today is a special day” smiled Selin as she opened the giant tub.
 Inside was the most amazing tomato paste which she had imported from a farmer in the interior.

 I can honestly say I have never tasted anything like it.
 We could have polished off the whole tub.
 This was just a hint of lengths Selin goes to in order to source the best possible ingredients around.
 Her kitchen was full of these kinds of fresh gems.
 From the fruits and vegetables to the spices and wine, Selin’s commitment to quality really sets her cooking class apart from the rest.

 I could go on about how great it was to feel like I had a family in a foreign country and how amazing the food was smelling but really the proof was in the pudding, and by pudding, I mean stuffed eggplant, Lentil Soup, pastry rolls, salads, and stuffed apricots with clotted cream.

 Man can we cook.

 This feast was amazing.
 The combination of fresh flavours and vegetables were unlike anything I had ever tasted before.
 These seemingly simple sounding dishes had some seriously complex Turkish flavours behind them.
-Choosing a favorite dish of the day proved to be difficult as they were all so flavorful and different.
-For arguments sake lets say the stuffed apricots with clotted cream dusted with pistachios.
+Choosing a favourite dish of the day proved to be difficult as they were all so flavorful and different.
+For argument’s sake lets say the stuffed apricots with clotted cream dusted with pistachios.
 Oh my.

 What a way to spend an Istanbul day